ardiehl/emModbus2influx/readme.md

 Grafana Live is tested with http and ws (Websockets) but should work with https and wss as well.
 For best performance and lowest overhead, ws:// should be the perferred protocol.
 Websocket support, is at the time of writing (07/2023) still beta but seems to work fine.
 However, current distributions like Fedora 39 or Raspberry (Debian 11 (bullseye)) ships with a shared libcurl that do not support websockets.
 If you try to use websockets with a shared libcurl and websockets are not supported, emModbus2influx will try fallback to http or https:.
 To use websockets, static linking of libcurl can be enabled in Makefile.
 The Makefile will download a current version of curl and will configure, compile and link this version.
-In this is may be required to install additional devel packages required by curl.
+In this case is may be required to install additional devel packages required by curl.
 These are the packages i needed to compile on Debian
 ```
 sudo apt install libmuparser-dev libmuparser2v5 libmodbus-dev libmodbus5 libreadline-dev libpaho-mqtt-dev libpaho-mqtt1.3 libzstd-dev zstd libssl-dev
 ```